Colorado by Train

 NOTE: We suggest purchasing from a reputable, well-established insurance company (avoid buying insurance from an unknown company found only online).
 In addition, be aware that some travel insurance policies contain time-sensitive provisions—i.e. some benefits are available only if the policy is purchased within a certain number of days of the purchase of the travel package.

 More information to help you plan will be included in the much longer Tips & Tidbits factsheet that is mailed out about four months before the trip.

 What happens next?

-The beauty of Colorado is inspirational!
+Take a few minutes to peruse the enclosed itinerary.
+The beauty of Colorado is inspirational.
 Its Old West ambiance and vintage train transport takes us back to a simpler time.
 And, as always, walking is the special ingredient for connecting with the intriguing history, culture, and scenery of this Rocky Mountain state!
-Join us as we savor Colorado by Train together!
+In the end, we think you will agree that walking is still and always the best way to experience our world.
+Give us a call and talk to one of our Adventure Consultants about how to join us for this unforgettable Walking Adventure program next fall as we savor Colorado by Train together!